 What is a Catastrophic Injury?

-A catastrophic injury is an injury so serious that it will leave long-term effects and permanent damage to the injured person.
-As a result, victims of catastrophic injuries will often require around-the-clock care for the rest of their lives.
+A catastrophic injury is a personal injury that’s so serious that it will leave long-term effects and permanent damage to the injured person.
+As a result, victims of a Chicago catastrophic injury will often require around-the-clock care for the rest of their lives.
 Catastrophic injuries also tend to be life-threatening or life-altering, making the recovery process long and arduous.

 Types of Catastrophic Injuries

 Catastrophic injuries are generally put into three categories: physical injuries, spinal cord injuries, and cognitive injuries.